baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - RQ09: the demand for each skill should be covered
 - RQ10: employee holidays are taken into account.
 Employees do not work when on holiday.
 - RQ11: store holidays are taken into account.
 Employees do not work on store holidays.
+- RQ12: employees can not work during downtime.

 Parameters
 ----------